aidankhatana/ZoltAI/README.md

-# SophosAI - Personalized Learning Path Generator
+# ZoltAI - Personalized Learning Path Generator

-SophosAI is an AI-powered platform that creates personalized learning paths based on users' learning goals and current skill levels.
-The application leverages advanced technologies to provide customized curricula, adaptive quizzes, and interactive roadmaps with estimated completion times.
+ZoltAI is an AI-powered platform that creates personalized learning paths based on users' learning goals and current skill levels.
+The application leverages advanced technologies to provide customized educational roadmaps for various subjects.

 ## Features